robinhood/faust/README.rst

 Using ``eventlet``
 ~~~~~~~~~~~~~~~~~~----

-This works with any blocking Python library that can work with
+This approach works with any blocking Python library that can work with
 ``eventlet``.

 Using ``eventlet`` requires you to install the ``aioeventlet`` module,